Last updated: Jun 8, 2026, 1:08 PM

 For step-by-step device-side checks, see Verify Your Internet Connection.

 Contact your ISP.
 Ask whether there is a service outage in your area, and whether the modem needs to be reset on their side.
-An internet connection in Toast cannot be re-established until your ISP is back online.
+An Internet connection in Toast cannot be re-established until your ISP is back online.

-You should now see a solid green light on the Toast router or white light on the Meraki router and the yellow banner should clear from your devices.
-If the issue persists, see "Before you contact Customer Care" below.
+Expected outcome: You should now see a solid green light on the Toast router or a white light on the Meraki router, and the yellow banner should clear from your devices.
+If the issue persists, see Before You Contact Customer Care below.

 This banner usually means the device or a piece of equipment in its cable path has lost connection to your router.
-The internet itself is likely fine — other devices in your restaurant are still online.
+The Internet itself is likely fine — other devices in your restaurant are still online.

 The router is probably not the cause.
 If it were, every device would be offline.
 Retrace the path back toward the affected device looking for the problem you missed.